Hi-Lift Jack Review and Guide

 If you are the owner of a 4-wheel-drive vehicle and not afraid to test its limits, you have probably realized that a hi-lift jack is something you should never leave your home without.

-In addition, the factory jack (whether it’s a bottle or screw jack) that your vehicle originally came with will probably not be capable of lifting your vehicle once you changed your tire size.
+In addition, the factory jack (whether it’s a bottle or screw jack) that your vehicle originally came with will probably not be capable of lifting your vehicle once you have changed your tire size.
 It will just simply not be high enough.

 Not only can incorrect use lead to injury, but it will also prevent you from reaping the benefits that come with using this device.

 Using it in a safe way is the most important factor and this guide’s purpose is to teach you all about it.

 How to Use a Hi-Lift Jack Safely

-After all, you will be lifting heavy items, and this can be quite difficult and dangerous.
+After all, you will be lifting heavy weight items, and this can be quite difficult and dangerous.
 To ensure complete safety, here are some quick tips that you might want to follow.

 Maintain Your Off-Road Jack

 In order to reduce maintenance costs, you could use a protector bag, which will keep dust and mud away from your tool.
-It's an awesome Hi-Lift jack accessory:

 Use the Jacking Points

 If you’re unsure where your jacking points are, speak to an off-road specialist in your area who is familiar with your vehicle to advise you with respect to the actual jacking points on your truck.
-This cannot be emphasized enough.

 Sturdy metal bumpers and rock sliders usually work as jacking points.
 Plastic bumpers and factory sheet metal won’t be strong enough to support all the pressure between the vehicle and the jack.

-A sturdy metal bumper like this usually has several suitable jacking points.
+A sturdy metal bumper like this one, usually has several suitable jacking points.
 Make sure the jack tongue doesn't slip and securely connected to the bumper, though.

 Not using the correct jacking points is not only very dangerous but will also damage your vehicle.

-Use the Right Hi Lift Jack Accessories
+Use the Right Hi-Lift Jack Accessories

 For example, a hi-jack lift is designed to lift vehicles – not to hold them.
-If that’s what you want to do, you should get something such as an axle stand to hold your vehicle.
+If that’s what you want to do, you should get something such as a jack or axle stand to hold your vehicle.

-Since an off-road jack is a very heavy item, securing it on to, or inside your vehicle is equally as important as maintaining safety while using it.
+Since an off-road high-lift jack is a very heavy weight item, securing it on to, or inside your vehicle is equally as important as maintaining safety while using it.

 This tool comes in different sizes, so storing it inside or outside can be an important detail.

 Use a Base

-Whenever you are using a hi-lift jack, make sure that it won’t go sinking into the ground.
+Whenever you are using a hi-lift jack, ensure that it won’t go sinking into the ground.
 If you’re on loose ground such as sand or mud, you should operate your 4x4 jack only after you made sure it’s standing on a sturdy base to hold onto all that weight.

 Hi Lift Jack Base

-A dedicated hi-lift jack base (often referred to as an off-road jack base) will make your jack be able to lift your rig even on those loose surfaces, but you can also use a simple wooden board if you don’t have a base.
+A dedicated hi-lift jack base (often referred to as an off-road high-lift jack base) will make your jack be able to lift your rig even on those loose surfaces, but you can also use a simple wooden board if you don’t have a base.